matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Leverage parallel uploads to speed up the upload process.
 - Cloud Storage enables you to secure and so rich content such as audio and video with high availability and throughput.
 - Use Cloud Storage as a key component of your data analytics pipelines and ML apps.
+- Cloud Storage is an object store.
+- Cloud Datastore is a scalable store for structured or semi-structured data.
+- Bigtable is a High-volume, low-latency database.
+- CloudSQL is a managed service for MySQL and PostgresQL database.
+- Spanner is GCP's fully managed relational database service offering both strong consistency and horizontal scalability.
+- BigQuery is a fully managed data warehouse that you can use for analytics.

 ***